What is the Future Continuous Tense?

-The future continuous tense is a verb tense used to describe an action that will be in progress at a specific time in the future.
-It is used to express the idea that something will be happening over a period of time in the future.
-For example, "I will be studying for my exams tomorrow."
-The future continuous tense is formed using the auxiliary verb "will" and the present participle of the main verb (the verb ending in -ing).
-In this article, we will explore the rules for conjugating verbs in the future continuous tense and provide examples of how it is used in different situations.
+The future continuous tense is used to describe actions that will be in progress at a specific point in the future.
+This tense helps express the idea that something will be happening over a period of time, such as “I will be studying for my exams tomorrow.”
+It is an important part of the English language and is formed using the auxiliary verb "will" along with the present participle (verb ending in -ing).
+In this article, we will break down the rules for using this tense and provide detailed examples.

 • I will be studying for my exams tomorrow.